JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 To display data, you need to obtain it from the server.
 For this, build a small API client.

 This API client will use the [`ktor-clients`](https://ktor.io/clients/index.html) library to send requests to HTTP endpoints.
-Ktor clients use Kotlin's coroutines to provide non-blocking networking and support **Plugins** like the Ktor server.
+Ktor clients use Kotlin's coroutines to provide non-blocking networking and support plugins like the Ktor server.

 In this configuration, the `JsonFeature` uses `kotlinx.serialization` to provide a way to create typesafe HTTP requests.
 It takes care of the automatic conversion between Kotlin objects to their JSON representation and vice versa.

-Leveraging these properties, you can create API wrapper as a set of suspending functions that either accept or return `ShoppingItems`.
+By leveraging these properties, you can create API wrapper as a set of suspending functions that either accept or return `ShoppingItems`.
 Create a file called `Api.kt` and implement them in `src/jsMain/kotlin`:

 ```kotlin